arangodb/arangodb/Documentation/InstallationManual/Compiling.md

 correct versions on your system.

 The following configuration options exist:

+`--enable-relative` will make relative paths be used in the compiled binaries and scripts.
+It allows to run ArangoDB from the compile directory directly, without the need for a `make install` command and specifying much configuration parameters.
+When used, you can start ArangoDB using this command:

+    bin/arangod /tmp/database-dir

+ArangoDB will then automatically use the configuration from file `etc/relative/arangod.conf`.

 `--enable-all-in-one-libev` tells the build system to use the bundled version of LIBEV instead of using the system version.